mgamzec/Satellite-Analysis-Geoprocessing/README.md

 - Classification of land cover
 - The spatial dimension - filters and segmentation

+## A Modern Geospatial Workflow in Python
-- 'shapely' for geometric analysis
+- `shapely` for geometric analysis
-- fiona for reading in vector formats
+- `fiona` for reading in vector formats
-- rasterio for reading in and working with raster formats
+- `rasterio` for reading in and working with raster formats
-- GeoPandas to extend pandas to work with geo formats
+- `GeoPandas` to extend `pandas` to work with geo formats
-- numpy and the python scientific computing stack for efficient computation
+- `numpy` and the python scientific computing stack for efficient computation
-- matplotlib for general plotting and visualization
+- `matplotlib` for general plotting and visualization
-- folium for advanced and interactive plotting
+- `folium` for advanced and interactive plotting
-- scikit-learn for machine learning based data exploration, classification, and regression
+- `scikit-learn` for machine learning based data exploration, classification, and regression